sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

 # etc
 ```

-Finally make a project in harbor that uses a registry.
+Finally, make a project in Harbor that uses a registry.
 Instructions on their site [here](https://goharbor.io/docs/2.1.0/administration/configure-proxy-cache/).
 They give example such as ` docker pull <harbor_server_name>/<proxy_project_name>/goharbor/harbor-core:dev` if you were to use the proxy that way.
 Though we want this for all nodes.
-So back to crio.
+So back to CRI-O.

 ## Telling the nodes
 Take a look at the `registries.conf` documentation [on github](https://github.com/containers/image/blob/master/docs/containers-registries.conf.5.md).
-Under the *Remapping and mirroring registries* section you can specify a mirror.
-Great for harbor since this we can just say "anything that doesn't have a domain attached to the image ref use this default endpoint and this mirror instead".
+Under the *Remapping and mirroring registries* section, you can specify a mirror.
+This feature works excellent with Harbor as we can say "anything that doesn't have a domain attached to the image refuse this default endpoint and this mirror instead."
 Great for this scenario.

 So in `/etc/containers/registries.conf`:
 ```